-As hard as it is to accept, the simple truth is that most of us are enabling their addiction.
+As hard as it is to accept, the simple truth is that most of us are enabling our addiction.
 Enablers contribute to the addiction problem as well as when it also comes to resolving it.
-Almost every addict has someone who is allowing them to continue whether that be a child, spouse or parent.
+Almost every addict has someone who is allowing them to continue whether that be a child, spouse, or parent.

 By having such measures in place, you will be providing the addicts and alcoholics in your life with a chance to start a new life through a proper healing process.
 For both your sakes, you have to have some autonomy.
 Set personal boundaries that are to be followed strictly.
 Do not bend the rules or support any behavior that you find to be unacceptable.

 No matter what they would say or do to you, just remember that you are doing it for their good.
 Once they hit rock bottom, that is normally the only time that they will accept the fact that they need to become sober, and once it happens, that hatred they have, easily turns into gratitude.

 You can’t give an addict choice, especially when their decisions affect you personally.
 By setting both personal and emotional boundaries, your loved addict will have clear expectations to follow.

 One might ask what boundaries have to do with addiction.
 Think of it as a psychological fence between two or more individuals with the sole purpose of establishing guidelines for actions, and responsibilities and encouraging proper behaviors.

 It all lies in creating a healthy relationship between you and other people.
 You will be compromising what makes all that when you have weak boundaries or even much worse when the boundaries do not exist at all.
 Poor boundaries take away your personal space, and freedom and allow you to lose yourself to your feelings.

 It means that there are higher chances of being lied to, stolen from, and even cheated on.
 Therefore, setting personal boundaries with the person you love that is addicted is the first step to making them seek help for their addiction.